 No, the original Charlie, a chimpanzee that had been twice the size of the child Finley, was long since lost.
 As were all the ‘Charlie’ monkeys she had owned over the ensuing years.
-Just like they all would be, far too soon.
-Not just her little group of bedraggled rag-tag fighters—dug-in amid the ruined skyscrapers of what was once a part of civilisations crowning achievement—but the entire human race.
+Just like they all would be, all to soon.
+Not just her little group of bedraggled rag-tag fighters—dug-in amid the ruined skyscrapers of what was once a part of civilizations crowning achievement—but the entire human race.

 The ache in her chest threatens to overwhelm her.